Create a new environment with a parent

 Understanding R Environments

 R environments are the backbone of how R manages objects, resolves names, and controls scope.
-Understanding environments is essential for writing robust R code, building packages, and debugging mysterious bugs where functions seem to find (or fail to find) objects unexpectedly.
+Understanding environments is essential for writing reliable R code, building packages, and debugging mysterious bugs where functions seem to find (or fail to find) objects unexpectedly.

-What Is an Environment?
+What is an environment?

 An environment is a collection of symbol bindings—essentially a dictionary that maps variable names to R objects.
 Unlike a simple list, environments have a parent environment that forms a scope chain.
 When you reference a name, R walks up this chain until it finds a binding or reaches the empty environment.